-Over our 60+ years, we have been served by nine lead ministers and a part-time
+Over our 60+ years, we have been served by nine lead ministers, a part-time

-assistant minister and a full-time associate minister.
+assistant minister, a full-time associate minister and a Minister of Faith Development.
 Each of our ministers have helped us grow into the active and vital congregation that we are today and for their service to us, we thank them.